You are here: Home My Diary

 Good news though - I was scheduled to spend 14 days in hospital - he said that as I was fit and healthy (which was news to me!) - I would only need to spend around 5 to 7 days instead.

 Once there, more questions.
 They also said that I would be having a tube down my throat to aid breathing - and would I mind if a medical student did it.
 I agreed to this - everyone has to learn sometime, but as I would be asleep, I would not know about it.

 Just before they placed the mask over my face, I told the anaesthetist to do a good job as I wanted to be home by the end of the week.

 19th March 2008

 Note the day - I have been asleep for about 25 hours!.
-All I remember is the nurses telling me they had telephoned Julie asking her to rush in.
-I asked the time, and they replied saying it was 9.15am , so even though I was very drowsy, I knew something had gone wrong.
+When I asked the time, they replied saying it was 9.15am , so even though I was very drowsy, I knew something had gone wrong.

 20th March 2008

 I am in the High Dependency Unit, and in great pain.
 I'm on a self-administered morphine drip, so when it all gets too much, I can simply press the button to give myself morphine.
 I am still so very tired.